uncas/Uncas.Automation/Source/Flows/PersonalAssistant/Readme.md

 - Taking input and saving to journal
 - Based on conversation, suggest tasks to be added to Trello, or information to be added to tasks in Trello.

-- Finde events (for eksempel jeg sad og skulle finde friluftsspil på Moesgaard, Ragnarok eller Snedronningen, men det var ikke muligt for mig at finde det)
+- Finde events (for eksempel: jeg skulle finde friluftsspil på Moesgaard; Ragnarok eller Snedronningen; men det var ikke muligt for mig at finde det)
-- At skrive noget til assistenten og så få det tilføjet til dagbog eller idé-bank eller regn-log eller lignende...
+- At skrive noget til assistenten og få det tilføjet til dagbog eller idé-bank eller regn-log eller lignende...

 ### Things that I typically do manually